-MGMT 200S INTRODUCTION TO BUSINESS - This is a survey course that introduces students to the world of business.
+MGMT 200 INTRODUCTION TO BUSINESS - This is a survey course that introduces students to the world of business.
 It provides a foundation for the study of other business courses.
-Module One provides information that reviews the functional areas of business (Accounting, Finance, Management and Marketing), Entrepreneurship and Economics.
-Module Two covers Business Communications and Professional Development from a business perspective.
 (3-0-3)

-MGMT 201S PRINCIPLES OF MANAGEMENT - The course includes the functions and skills that are necessary to provide effective leadership.
+MGMT 201 PRINCIPLES OF MANAGEMENT - The course includes the functions and skills that are necessary to provide effective leadership.
 This course places emphasis on the organizational hierarchy, leadership models, and budgeting techniques.
-Prerequisite: MGMT 200s and SENL 101S. \Student must be currently enrolled in or have completed SENL

-102S.
+Prerequisite: MGMT 200 and ENGL 110.
 (3-0-3)

-MGMT 240S FUNDAMENTALS OF ENTREPRENEURSHIP - This course is designed to teach fundamentals on "How to Start and Run a Business."
+MGMT 240 FUNDAMENTALS OF ENTREPRENEURSHIP - This course is designed to teach fundamentals on "How to Start and Run a Business."
 It will provide the students with the following: basic skills needed to operate a business; the type of business to choose; the length of time it would take to start a business; getting the business certified as a small business owner; available funding sources, and the type of insurance needed.
 (3-0-3)

-MGMT 243S LEGAL ENVIRONMENT OF BUSINESS - This is a survey course that studies the interaction between law and business in the historical political, and ethical environments.
+MGMT 243 LEGAL ENVIRONMENT OF BUSINESS - This is a survey course that studies the interaction between law and business in the historical political, and ethical environments.
 This course places emphasis on contracts, torts, and criminal laws as they apply to business organizations.
-Prerequisites: MGMT 200 and MGMT 2015.
+Prerequisite: MGMT 200.
 (3-0-3)

-MGMT 250S PRINCIPLES OF MARKETING - This course is a comparative survey of the major functions of marketing and marketing management.
-Prerequisites: MGMT 200S, 201S, 240S and 261S.
+MGMT 250 PRINCIPLES OF MARKETING - This course is a comparative survey of the major functions of marketing and marketing management.
+(This course is only offered for the MGMT Certificate Program).
 (3-0-3)